How Does the Hop-on Hop-off Bus Network in New Zealand Work?

 activities along the way

 While you’re on the road, they’ll be lots of opportunities for Kodak moments, so you are never sat for too long on the bus without a break.
-You’re knowledgable driver guide will pick out some great short hikes and points of interest along the way, which of course means there’s some free activities!
+Your driver-guide will pick out some great short hikes and points of interest along the way, which of course means there are some free activities!

 More than that, there’s plenty of activities to do when you reach your destination for the day.
-We’re talking about all those bucket list activities such as, skydiving, staying in a marae, kayaking, bungy jumping, Hobbiton, white water rafting, dolphin swimming, etc. Your bus driver will be able to book you into your activity of choice usually at a discounted price.
+We’re talking about all those bucket list activities such as skydiving, staying in a marae, kayaking, bungy jumping, Hobbiton, white water rafting, dolphin swimming, etc. Your bus driver will be able to book you into your activity of choice.
 This is organised by passing a clipboard around the bus and you just simply sign up.
 You will pay for the activity once you get to it.

 Beware: that clipboard can be oh so tempting!
-It’s easy to just sign up to everything on the list, because it all sounds so good.
+It’s easy to just sign up to everything on the list because it all sounds so good.
 This is where actually making a bucket list comes in handy, so you can select the activities you really want to do and you will stick to them and your budget.
 That’s not to say you shouldn’t do something spontaneously, but just do what your budget will allow.
 For more tips, take a look at How to Budget for a Hop-On Hop-Off Bus Trip Around New Zealand.

 Booking your hostel